CLI Reference & Commands

 All session artifacts and logs are stored under:

-Each session log is stored as a full .json
+Each session log is stored as a full .json file with:

 Prompt history